ProductiveRage/DanSerialiser/README.md

 ## A words about enums and entity versioning

-Enums in C# are a bit of a wobbly concept, they look like they might bring strong-typing to the game than they really do.
+Enums in C# are a bit of a wobbly concept, they look like they might bring more strong-typing to the game than they really do.
 For example, if we take this enum:

 	// https://thedailywtf.com/articles/What_Is_Truth_0x3f_
 	enum Bool { True, False, FileNotFound }